klubderkluebe/20kbps_pyramid/DEPLOY.md

 git clone git@github.com:klubderkluebe/20kbps.git
 ```

-Even though the packages are installed by *setup.py*, it is necessary to issue the *pip* command again in order to create the shims.
+Even though the packages are installed by *setup.py*, it is necessary to issue the *pip* command in order to create the shims.
 (Make sure the versions match the ones that are already installed.)
 ```shell
 pip install alembic==1.9.1 pyramid==2.0
 ```